Kelly Jackson (netball)

-Kelly Jackson (born 22 October 1996), previously known as Kelly Jury, is a New Zealand netball international.
-She represented New Zealand at the 2018 and 2022 Commonwealth Games.
-During the ANZ Championship era Jackson played for Waikato Bay of Plenty Magic.
-Since 2020, she has played for Central Pulse in the ANZ Premiership.
-She was a prominent member of the Pulse teams that won the 2020 and 2022 ANZ Premierships.
-Alongside Tiana Metuarau, she was co-captain of the 2022 Pulse team.
+Kelly Jackson (née Jury; born 22 October 1996) is a New Zealand netball international who plays for the Queensland Firebirds in the Super Netball.
+She was part of the New Zealand team which won gold at the 2026 Commonwealth Games.
+She was a prominent member of the Central Pulse teams that won the 2020 and 2022 ANZ Premierships.
 She was the 2022 ANZ Premiership Player of the Year and shared the 2022 Dame Lois Muir Supreme Award with Grace Nweke.

 Early life, family and education

-Jury is Māori with Ngāti Kahungunu affiliations.
+Jackson is Māori with Ngāti Kahungunu affiliations.
 She also has European ancestry.
 She was born in Stratford, New Zealand.

 Kelly grew up on a large sheep and beef farm near Makahu.
 She attended Makahu Primary School and New Plymouth Girls' High School.
 She attended the University of Waikato, where she studied for a Bachelor of Sport and Leisure Studies.

-Playing career
+Club career

 Early years

-Jury began playing netball aged seven.
+Jackson began playing netball aged seven.
 In her youth she played for various representative teams.
 She played for Taranaki at under-15, under-17 and under-19 levels as well as the New Zealand Maori Secondary Schools and the Manawatu NPC teams.
 She originally played as a goal shooter before switching to goal keeper.
 She also captained New Plymouth Girls' High School.
 Shortly after being named in the 2015 Waikato Bay of Plenty Magic squad she suffered an Achilles tendon rupture while playing for her school.

 Waikato Bay of Plenty Magic

-Between 2015 and 2019, Jury made 40 senior league appearances for Waikato Bay of Plenty Magic.
-Jury was just 17 and still attending New Plymouth Girls' High School when she signed her first Magic contract.
-However she missed the 2015 season because of injury.
-During a 2018 Round 2 match against Southern Steel, Jury suffered a dislocated shoulder.
+Between 2015 and 2019, Jackson made 40 senior league appearances for Waikato Bay of Plenty Magic.
+Jackson was just 17 and still attending New Plymouth Girls' High School when she signed her first Magic contract.
+However she missed the 2015 season because of inJackson.
+During a 2018 Round 2 match against Southern Steel, Jackson suffered a dislocated shoulder.
 She subsequently missed most of the season.

 Central Pulse

-Jury signed for Central Pulse ahead of the 2020 ANZ Premiership season.
+Jackson signed for Central Pulse ahead of the 2020 ANZ Premiership season.
 She made her debut for Pulse during the pre-season Otaki tournament.
 She was a member of the Pulse team that were 2020 minor premiers and overall champions.
-Although Jury mainly plays as a goalkeeper, she can also play as a goal defender.
-Ahead of the 2022 ANZ Premiership season, Jury was named Pulse co-captain alongside Tiana Metuarau.
-Jury was a stand out player for the 2022 Central Pulse team that won the premiership title.
+Although Jackson mainly plays as a goalkeeper, she can also play as a goal defender.
+Ahead of the 2022 ANZ Premiership season, Jackson was named Pulse co-captain alongside Tiana Metuarau.
+Jackson was a stand out player for the 2022 Central Pulse team that won the premiership title.
 She was included in Brendon Egan's Stuffs team of the season, was named MVP as Pulse defeated Stars 56–37 in the grand final, was named the 2022 ANZ Premiership Player of the Year and shared the 2022 Dame Lois Muir Supreme Award with Grace Nweke.